West Dry Creek Road Wine Trail

 • Hawley Vineyards – Barrel Fermented Viognier is tops – Reservations only

 • Preston Winery – Coziest tasting room, wines, baked bread and olive oils

-• Bella Vineyards – Quality Zinfandel wines, great caves
+• Bella Vineyards – Quality Zinfandel wines, magnificent caves

 Dry Creek Road Trail – opposite side of Dry Creek